bseverns/horizon/README.md

   implementation compiled alongside the tests even when firmware entry points are filtered out.
 Great for CI, teaching, or proving a refactor didn’t sandbag the groove.
+- There’s also a tiny WAV harness (`test/native_dsp/process_wav.cpp`) with a callable `horizon_wav_driver` so you can bounce audio through Horizon on the host.
+The default `native_dsp` run sticks to the Unity test main to avoid dueling entry points, but you can flip on `HORIZON_WAV_STANDALONE` if you want a quick command-line renderer instead of tests.

 ### Host-side IntelliSense / clangd cheat codes